MicrosoftDocs/well-architected/well-architected/cost/design-initial-estimate.md

 ## Example estimate for a microservices workload

 Consider this [scenario](/azure/architecture/microservices/design/index#scenario) as an example.
-Use the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the initial cost before the workload deploys.
+Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the initial cost before the workload deploys.
 The cost calculates per month or for 730 hours.

 In this example, we've chosen the microservices pattern.
 As the container orchestrator, one of the options could be [Azure Kubernetes Service](/azure/aks/) (AKS) that manages a cluster of pods.
 Choose NGINX ingress controller because it's a well-known controller for such workloads.